2011–12 Tigres UANL season

-The 2011–12 UANL season was the 65th professional season of Mexico's top-flight football league.
+The 2011–12 Tigres season was the 65th professional season of Mexico's top-flight football league.
 The season is split into two tournaments—the Torneo Apertura and the Torneo Clausura—each with identical formats and each contested by the same eighteen teams.
-UANL began their season on July 23, 2011, against Cruz Azul, UANL play their home games on Saturdays at 7:00pm local time.
+Tigres began their season on July 23, 2011, against Cruz Azul, Tigres play their home games on Saturdays at 7:00pm local time.